 The Instant Pot Duo is the most popular, best-selling Instant Pot of all time.
 It’s a step up from the base model Lux because it cooks at High and Low Pressure.
 It also has a Yogurt button.

-New for 2019, the Instapot Duo’s exterior is now available in mint, white, and coral.
+The Instant Pot Duo’s exterior is has been available in mint, white, and coral.
 You can also get the Duo in the exclusive Pioneer Woman floral design and in black or red stainless steel through Walmart.

 Read my full Instant Pot Duo Review.